-The John Muir Chapter (JMC) is the Wisconsin branch of the Sierra Club, and includes over 15,000 members and supporters located throughout the state.
+The Wisconsin Chapter is the Wisconsin branch of the Sierra Club, and includes over 18,000 members and supporters located throughout the state.
 Our chapter was founded in 1963 by Norm O’Neill of Milwaukee.
-The John Muir Chapter has an Executive Committee of 15 elected and appointed volunteer leaders; six local groups; 3 specialty sections; and three paid staff in our office in Madison.
+The Wisconsin Chapter has an Executive Committee of 15 elected and appointed volunteer leaders; six local groups; 3 specialty sections; and five paid staff in our office in Madison.

 We accomplish our goals through direct and grassroots legislative and administrative lobbying, education, outings, litigation, and electing environmental champions to local, state, and federal office.

 Our volunteers make the Sierra Club the powerful, grassroots organization that it is.
 Thanks to volunteers like you, we have achieved many victories including:

 - Preventing Perrier from bottling Wisconsin’s water in 2000